Seirdy/seirdy.one/content/posts/floss-security.md

 These methods are not flawless.
 Syscall tracers are only designed to shed light on how a program interacts with the kernel.
 Kernel interactions tell us plenty (it's sometimes all we need), but they don't give the whole story.
 Furthermore, packet inspection can be made a bit painful by transit encryption[^8]; tracing a program's execution alongside packet inspection can offer clarity, but this is not easy.

 For more information, we turn to [**core dumps**](https://en.wikipedia.org/wiki/Core_dump), also known as memory dumps.
 Core dumps share the state of a program during execution or upon crashing, giving us greater visibility into exactly what data a program is processing.
 Builds containing debugging symbols (e.g. [DWARF](https://dwarfstd.org/)) have more detailed core dumps.
 Vendors that release daily snapshots of pre-release builds typically include some symbols to give testers more detail concerning the causes of crashes.
 Web browsers are a common example: Chromium dev snapshots, Chrome Canary, Firefox Nightly, WebKit Canary builds, etc. all include debug symbols.
-Until recently, _Minecraft: Bedrock Edition_ included debug symbols which were used heavily by the modding community.[^9]
+[Until 2019](https://twitter.com/MisteFr/status/1168597562703716354?s=20), _Minecraft: Bedrock Edition_ included debug symbols which were used heavily by the modding community.[^9]

 #### Dynamic analysis example: Zoom